StatMixedML/XGBoostLSS/README.md

 ## Work in Progress
 :construction: Functions that facilitates the choice and evaluation of a candidate distribution (e.g., quantile residual plots, ...). <br/>
 :construction: Calling XGBoostLSS from R via the [reticulate package](https://rstudio.github.io/reticulate/). <br/>
-:construction: Estimation of full predictive distributions without relying on a distributional assumption, i.e., non-parametric quantile estimation.  <br/>
+:construction: Estimation of full predictive distribution without relying on a distributional assumption.  <br/>

 ## Available Distributions
 Currently, XGBoostLSS supports the following distributions.
 More continuous distributions, as well as discrete, mixed discrete-continuous and zero-inflated distributions are to come soon.